evolvingstuff/vdw2/content/posts/getting-vitamin-d-into-your-blood-and-cells.md

 &nbsp; &nbsp; &nbsp;skin bleaching was a $28 billion/year market in 2008.
 Many women want lighter, not darker skin

-UVB (vitamin D) without UVA (tanning) – Note: <a href="/posts/getting-a-tan-does-not-mean-that-you-are-getting-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Getting a tan does not mean that you are getting vitamin D">virtually all tanning equipment has a LOT of UVA</a>
+UVB (vitamin D) without UVA (tanning) – Note: [virtually all tanning equipment has a LOT of UVA](/posts/getting-a-tan-does-not-mean-that-you-are-getting-vitamin-d)

 [Special Window – passes only UVB, not tanning rays](/posts/vitamin-d-from-the-sun-without-the-heat-silver-coated-plexiglass)